Health Assessment - Adult

 Indicative module content includes:

-• Multi-professional and interagency working
+• Multi-professional working

 Learning and teaching methods